ex8/Mini_Bank/README.md

 # Mini_Bank
-Bank project to better familiarize myself with ORM technologies.
-I used peewee ORM has it's lightweight and simple.
+Mini Bank project to better familiarize myself with PostgreSQL and Object Relational Mapping (ORM) technologies along.
+I used peewee ORM as it's lightweight and simple.